 If your group has backpackers under the age of 18, contact us prior to booking to make arrangements.

-Secure one of the set dates for this year with a $1000 deposit upon booking.
-Once the trip is confirmed by the guide, the cancellation policy stated below applies and the deposit is non-refundable.
+For set dates, secure your spot with a $1000 deposit due upon booking.
+Once the trip is confirmed by the guide, the cancellation policy of your choice applies and the deposit is non-refundable.
 The remaining amount is paid 4 months (120 days) prior to departure.